 11. Christopher Fuller

-Christopher Fuller is the Chief Executive Officer of Encompass Health, the largest owner and operator of rehabilitation hospitals in the US.
-With a national footprint that includes 156 hospitals in 37 states and Puerto Rico, the company provides high-quality, compassionate rehabilitative care for patients recovering from a major injury or illness, using advanced technology and innovative treatments to maximize recovery.
+Christopher Fuller is the Chief Executive Officer of Novant Health Rehabilitation Hospital, an affiliate of Encompass Health.
+The hospital is a joint-venture partnership between Encompass Health, the largest owner and operator of rehabilitation hospitals in the US, and Novant Health.
+The hospital provides high-quality, compassionate rehabilitative care for patients recovering from a major injury or illness, using advanced technology and innovative treatments to maximize recovery.

 Fuller most recently served as interim CEO at Encompass Health Rehabilitation Hospital of Tinton Falls in New Jersey.
 He first joined Encompass Health in 2021 as an Associate Administrator at Encompass Health Rehabilitation Hospital of Kingsport in Tennessee.
 Before his time with Encompass Health, he served as the hospital services administrator of DaVita Kidney Care, where he directed global business and clinical operations across five acute in-patient dialysis clinics.
 Fuller earned his bachelor’s degree in psychology from Texas Southern University and his master’s degree in business administration from Tulane University.